RQWorldblender/io_scene_numdlb/README.md

 1. Clone or download this repository.
 If downloaded, extract the files after that.

 2. Open Blender and select `File -> User Preferences -> Install from File` and select the newly downloaded scripts.
+If you are on blender 2.8 or above, make sure to install the scripts with the _2_80.
+Otherwise, just install the normal versions.

 3. In the search bar in the upper left, search for `Super Smash Bros.
 Ultimate`.
 If no results are found, try enabling the `Testing` supported level below the search bar.